asteinarson/knemm/README.md

 ```

 ## The purpose of states
-Maybe you see now that `knemm` primarily builds and manages a JSON tree representing database requirements.
+Maybe you see now that `knemm` primarily builds and manages JSON trees representing database requirements.
 Claims are usually not applied directly to databases.

 The key to why this works is that every database schema can be converted into a state (a YAML/JSON tree).
 And from there we can process, compare and generate diffs.
 These diffs can then be applied back on an actual DB.